-This technical appendix describes methods used by WHO in 2022 to estimate the following: tuberculosis (TB) incidence and mortality for the period 2000-2021; TB incidence and mortality disaggregated by age and sex for 2021; proportion of TB cases with rifampicin-resistant (RR) TB, which includes multidrug-resistant (MDR) TB (together referred to as MDR/RR-TB), and incidence of MDR/RR-TB for the period of 2015-2021; mortality due to MDR/RR-TB in 2021; proportion of MDR/RR-TB cases with fluoroquinolone resistance (pre-extensively drug-resistant TB, pre-XDR-TB) in 2021; number of deaths averted by TB interventions from 2000-2021; number of household contacts of bacteriologically confirmed pulmonary TB cases aged under 5 years and eligible for TB preventive therapy (TPT) in 2015-2021; and attributable risk for TB in 2021.
+This technical appendix describes methods used by WHO in 2024 to estimate the following: tuberculosis (TB) incidence and mortality for the period 2010-2023; TB incidence and mortality disaggregated by age and sex for 2023; proportion of TB cases with rifampicin-resistant (RR) TB, which includes multidrug-resistant (MDR) TB (together referred to as MDR/RR-TB), and incidence of MDR/RR-TB for the period of 2015-2023; mortality due to MDR/RR-TB in 2023; proportion of MDR/RR-TB cases with fluoroquinolone resistance (pre-extensively drug-resistant TB, pre-XDR-TB) in 2023; number of deaths averted by TB interventions from 2010-2023; number of household contacts of bacteriologically confirmed pulmonary TB cases aged under 5 years and eligible for TB preventive therapy (TPT) in 2015-2023; and attributable risk for TB in 2023.

-Four main methods are used to derive incidence over the period 2000-2019: (i) results from TB prevalence surveys; (ii) notifications in high-income countries adjusted by a standard factor to account for under-reporting and underdiagnosis and (iii) national inventory studies; (iv) case notification data combined with expert opinion about case detection gaps.
+Four main methods are used to derive incidence over the period 2010-2019: (i) results from TB prevalence surveys; (ii) notifications in high-income countries adjusted by a standard factor to account for under-reporting and underdiagnosis and (iii) national inventory studies; (iv) case notification data combined with expert opinion about case detection gaps.
 Mortality is obtained from national vital registration systems of mortality surveys, where available.
-In other countries, mortality is derived indirectly from incidence and case fatality ratio.
+In other countries, mortality is derived indirectly from estimates for incidence and case fatality ratio.

-For the years 2020 and 2021, TB incidence and mortality are estimated using dynamic models for 28 countries.
-Such models were used for countries with large absolute reductions in the reported number of people newly diagnosed with TB in 2020 or 2021 (case notifications) relative to pre-

-2020 trends; these reductions were interpreted as being due to reduced detection of people with TB.
+For the years 2020 to 2023, TB incidence and mortality are estimated using dynamic models for 24 countries.
+Such models were used for countries with large absolute reductions in the reported number of people newly diagnosed with TB in 2020 or 2021 (case notifications) relative to pre-2020 trends; these reductions were interpreted as being due to reduced detection of people with TB.
 Although individual countries may have reported large relative reductions in case notifications, in absolute terms these reductions may not have been sufficient to warrant their inclusion in the country-specific modelling described above.
-Instead, region-specific models were used for 26 countries that reported a cumulative reduction in TB case notifications of 10% or more in 2020 to 2021 inclusive, relative to pre-2020 trends.
+Instead, region-specific models were used for 23 countries that reported a cumulative reduction in TB case notifications of 10% or more in 2020 to 2021 inclusive, relative to pre-2020 trends.

-Estimates of TB incidence and mortality in all high-income countries in 2020 and 2021 were produced using the same methods as those used pre-2020; that is, notification data with a standard adjustment for incidence, and vital registration (VR) data for mortality.
-For low- and middle-income countries (LMIC) that were not modelled (i.e. those for which case notifications in 2020 and 2021 did not show a substantial reduction relative to pre-2020 trends), the methods used to estimate TB incidence and mortality before 2020 were retained for use in 2020 and 2021, with the assumption that pre-2020 trends continued in 2020 and 2021.
+Estimates of TB incidence and mortality in all high-income countries in 2020-2023 were produced using the same methods as those used in 2010-2019; that is, notification data with a standard adjustment for incidence, and vital registration (VR) data for mortality.
+For low- and middleincome countries (LMIC) that were not modelled (i.e. those for which case notifications in 2020 and 2021 did not show a substantial reduction relative to pre-2020 trends), the methods used to estimate TB incidence and mortality before 2020 were retained for use in 2020-2023, with the assumption that pre-2020 trends continued in 2020-2023.

-Previous Global TB Reports included estimates of the incidence of MDR/RR-TB for the latest calendar year only.
-New methods were developed in 2022 to allow the production of time series of estimates for the period 2015-2021.
+The new methods developed in 2022 to allow the production of time series of estimates of the incidence of MDR/RR-TB were retained for the period 2015-2023.
 The time series are for the absolute number of incident MDR/RR-TB cases and the proportions of TB cases (new and previously treated) that have MDR/RR-TB.